VeraSafe Services Privacy Notice

 VeraSafe as a Controller

 Generally, when providing Professional Services, such as consulting services, VeraSafe acts as a data controller for the Personal Data we process.
-This means that VeraSafe determines the type of Personal Data that clients collect and provide to us to process on their behalf.
+That means we decide how and why Personal Data provided to us by our clients is processed on their behalf.

 VeraSafe as a Processor

 When providing access to our Applications and when providing certain Professional Services, VeraSafe acts as a data processor for the Personal Data we process for our clients.
-This means that those clients determine the type of Personal Data that they provide to us to process on their behalf.
+That means those clients determine the type of Personal Data they provide to us to process on their behalf.
 We typically have no direct relationship with the individuals whose Personal Data we receive from our clients (generally, employee data) when we act as a data processor in providing access to our Applications.

 Absent Controllership